tezos/tezos-mirror/.gitlab/issue_templates/issues.md

 * Lost or compromised key
 * Fundraiser issues
 * Questions about how to use Tezos
-* Feature requests
 * Questions about the state of development

-These sorts of questions should be asked on the [riot chat](https://riot.im/app/#/room/#tezos:matrix.org).
-People there will be happy to assist you.
+These sorts of questions should be asked, and may have already been answered, on the Tezos stack exchange: https://tezos.stackexchange.com
+More information about the Tezos community can be found on the Tezos developer documentation: https://tezos.gitlab.io

 Bugs:
 * Crashes or exceptions in the node